ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 ### What does this workflow entail?

-- Using a private repository on GitHub (Mastodon token is stored as GitHub Secrets)
+- Using a private repository on GitHub (Mastodon token is stored as a GitHub Secret)
 - Issues are Mastodon posts (which is why the repo needs to be private!) -> See the [Issue Template](https://github.com/ropensci-org/ro-cmtoolkit/blob/main/scheduled_socials_example/.github/ISSUE_TEMPLATE/schedule-post.md)
 - Actions run hourly (or as needed) to run a script  -> See the [Action Workflow](https://github.com/ropensci-org/ro-cmtoolkit/blob/main/scheduled_socials_example/.github/workflows/schedule_posts.yaml)
 - R script posts issues to Mastodon  -> See the [R script](https://github.com/ropensci-org/ro-cmtoolkit/blob/main/scheduled_socials_example/schedule_posts.R)